Women in Revolt: Reception

 The film received mostly favorable reviews.

 Chuck Emerson wrote for the University of Redlands student publication, The Bulldog: "Sex is technically better than Warhol's previous epics … Everything is a joke, a put-on, there's no malice or cynicism in Warhol's intent.
 Sex, like most of Warhol's stuff, has a curious innocence in its blatant crudeness."

 Kevin Thomas wrote for the Los Angeles Times that Warhol fans would find the film "uproarious" and likened it to a spoof of a "'Valley of the Dolls'-type plot."

 Vincent Canby of The New York Times wrote, "'Women in Revolt' … is not as consistently funny (and awful) as 'Trash,' but a lot of it is as hilarious as it is dirty.
 The film carries no screenplay credit, so I have no idea who is responsible for the dialogue, which often is foolish and occasionally inspired in the way that good parodies must be."

 Jeanne Miller of the San Francisco Examiner called it a "trashy little stag film," and added Warhol's "performers are so grotesque, his technical skills so non-existent and his sensibilities' so vulgar that not an iota of amusement merges from this sordid farce."

+Writing for Vogue, Molly Haskell described Women in Revolt as a "lewd and funny commentary on Women’s Lib" and argued that it was "ultimately no more defamatory to Women's Lib than it is to the Hollywood myths of the 'forties and 'fifties."
+She viewed the film as both "parody and hommage," noting that it "re-creates the masochistic misery of the woman's picture while remaining faithful to its own spirit of funk."

+A review on dollsoup.co.uk read, "Like all the other Warhol/Morrissey films, it's badly put together, badly acted, with poor sound and film quality.
+Actually, 'acting' is probably an unfair word to use as many of these films seem to have improvised dialogue - which isn't neccesarily a bad thing, when done properly (another plug for Blair Witch).
+In many ways this film is almost unwatchable, especially the first time you view it.
+But give it a chance, make judicious use of 'fast-forward' and you'll be rewarded."